-The VA individual unemployability attorneys at Chisholm Chisholm & Kilpatrick work on a contingency fee basis, meaning there is no cost to the veteran unless we win retroactive benefits for you from VA, otherwise known as back pay.
+The attorneys and accredited representatives at Chisholm Chisholm & Kilpatrick work on a contingency fee basis, meaning there is no cost to the veteran unless we win retroactive benefits for you from VA, otherwise known as back pay.
 VA disability attorneys cannot charge veterans more than 33% of retroactive benefits plus added expenses such as outside experts.

 Contact the Individual Unemployability Lawyers at Chisholm Chisholm & Kilpatrick Today

-If your claim for total disability based on individual unemployability benefits has been denied, the experienced team of individual unemployability attorneys at Chisholm Chisholm & Kilpatrick may be able to help.
-We take pride in fighting for the benefits you deserve.
-Contact our office for a free consultation at 800-544-9144.
+If your claim for total disability based on individual unemployability benefits has been denied, the experienced team of accredited representatives at Chisholm Chisholm & Kilpatrick may be able to help.
+We take pride in fighting for the benefits you deserve. for a free consultation at 800-544-9144.